-- District biostatistician - EPI FP - CCA/CCT - DHO/ADHO In-charge Maternal and Child Health - District planner - District secretary for health - District surveillance focal person (DSFP) - Any other person(s) knowledgeable about the geographical orientation of HFs, parishes, SCs and HSDs - Start with completing the list of parishes in the district to ensure that new communities and parishes are included (e.g., those resulting from - district divisions), which UBOS may not have known or included in the list.
-Estimate the population of the new administrative units. - Assign parishes to HFs using the following criteria: - Proximity of parish to the HF - Access to the HF by residents of the parish (geographical access; socio-economic access) - Capacity of HF to serve the parish (transport; number of health workers; availability of adequate vaccines and ice packs) - HF previously providing health services in the parish - Use national population proportions (e.g., surviving infants 4.3%) to estimate the HF target populations for RI (children under 1 year) (see Annex 3.
-Macro-Mapping Tools).
+- Provide the working group with an overview of macromapping and its purposes (background, steps, and applications). - Use the merged UBOS data and HF list to guide discussion to allocate parishes to HFs (macromapping). - Start by completing list of parishes. - Estimate the population of the new administrative units. - Assign parishes to HFs using the following criteria: - o Proximity of parish to the HF - o Access to the HF by residents of the parish (geographical and socio-economic access) - Capacity of HF to serve the parish (transport; number of health workers; availability of adequate vaccines and ice packs) - o HF previously providing health services in the parish. - Use national population proportions (e.g., surviving infants 4.3 percent) to estimate the HF target populations for RI (children under 1 year) (see Annex 3).

-• Draft macro-map of HF catchment areas and target populations
+• Draft macro map of HF catchment areas and target populations

-The Afternoon of Day I: Populating the Enhanced Reaching Every District (RED) Categorization Tool
+Afternoon of Day I: Populating the Enhanced Reaching Every District (RED) Categorization Tool

-• Using the target populations generated by the working committee in the morning to populate the enhanced RED Categorization Tool

-Participants in Completing the RED Categorization Tool

-- District biostatistician
+- Use the target population data generated by the working committee in the morning to populate the enhanced RED Categorization Tool - Participants in completing the RED Categorization Tool - o District biostatistician - o District EPI focal person - o District cold chain assistant/district cold chain technician (DCCT)

-- EPI FP

-- CCA/CCT

-• To analyze district RI performance for a targeted period using the enhanced RED Categorization Tool.
+Analyze district RI performance for a targeted period using the enhanced RED Categorization Tool.

-• Enter the data from the draft macro-map and the doses of vaccines that the district biostatistician provided (immediate 6 months prior) into corresponding columns in the enhanced RED Categorization Tool
+• Enter the data from the draft macromap and the doses of vaccines that the district biostatistician provided (previous 6 months) into corresponding columns in the enhanced RED Categorization Tool.

-TIP: The RED Categorization Tool auto-calculates the coverage, unimmunized children, and RED category/broad problem (where Access =Penta I and Utilization =Penta I-3 DOR)
+TIP: The RED Categorization Tool auto-calculates the coverage, unimmunized children, and RED category/broad problem (where access =Penta 1 and utilization =Penta 1-3 DOR values respectively)

-• Using the district RI monthly performance data for the previous one year provided by the biostatistician, analyze and plot them on a chart to inform the baseline.
+Analyze and plot the district RI monthly performance data for the previous one year on a chart to inform the baseline.

-NOTE: Continue preparing for the 3-day training (Days 2-4).
+NOTE: Continue preparing for the 3-day training (days 2-4).

-• Analyzed EPI data using the RED Categorization Tool: Broad overview of RI problems.
+• Analyzed EPI data using the RED categorization tool: Broad overview of RI problems.

-Day 2 of Planning for REC-QI Implementation (Sensitization on REC-QI and Determination of RED Category)
+Day 2 of planning for REC-QI implementation (sensitization on REC-QI and Determination of RED category)